 The lead buckets strategy

-The led buckets strategy allows you to segment different types of leads.
+It allows you to segment different types of leads in a matter of putting them in 4 lead buckets.
 It is a reliable method of qualifying your leads and keeping your sales funnel flowing.
 For instance, some leads present more value than others because they align with your Ideal Customer Profile better and are ready to buy.
 This usually means they have a problem that they need to solve and can actively benefit from your solution.
 Here are three simple lead types to remember:

 - Cold leads – These are the leads you haven’t contacted yet and are not aware of the product or service you’re offering.